kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/config.md

     In the car settings menu if a property is enabled then whatever text is in text box will be used.
     If the property is disabled then SimHub's data will be used.

-#### Reset or remove

-The toolbar menu also provides options to "reset" or "remove" options.
-These two can be a bit confusing, so what's the difference.

-"reset"
-: will revert back to whatever state is the plugins default.
-    This means that if base data was provided by the plugin then it will be used.
-    If there is no base data then SimHub's data will be used.
-    The car won't be removed from the list.

-"remove"
-: will try to remove the setting or car completely.
-    This always results in SimHub's data being used.

-    Note that if base data is available the car won't be completely removed from the list but only disabled.
-However the effect is same, SimHub's data will be used.

-For example since this plugin provides base data for ACC, "reset" will restore the values to that base data, whereas "remove" will fall back to SimHub's data.
-Both will keep the cars listed.

-However for AMS2 there is no base data, so "reset" and "remove" effectively do the same thing -- fall back to SimHub's data.
-Only difference is that "remove" will also remove the car's from the list while "reset" doesn't.

 #### Assetto Corsa